-Students entering a major program are assumed to have music reading ability, performance experience in school groups and/or as soloists, a strong sensitivity to music and the desire to communicate it to others.
-Those without such backgrounds will need to complete additional preparation which may extend the time to graduation.
+Program Advisors

+Each music major and minor is assigned a faculty advisor who guides the student in selecting courses and in fulfilling academic and departmental requirements for graduation.
+Majors must obtain their advisor's approval for each registration.

+Departmental Requirements

-In addition to fulfilling course requirements, music majors and minors must meet departmental requirements for graduation.
-Music majors' requirements include a component of seven terms of participation in large ensembles selected with the advisors' approval and compatible with the area of specialization.
+In addition to completing course requirements, music majors and minors must fulfill departmental requirements for graduation.

+Ensemble Requirement: Music majors are required to enroll in seven semesters of large ensemble.
 Graduate students must complete three terms of an ensemble.

-Recorded attendance at events selected from the Department of Music Concert Series, excluding concerts in which the student participates, is required of all majors and minors.
+Concert Attendance: Recorded attendance at Department of Music sponsored events, is required of all majors and minors.
 Music majors must attend a total of 25 concerts, and music minors must attend a total of 15 concerts.
 It is the student's responsibility to submit attendance validation records.
+Concerts in which the student participates are not counted towards the attendance total.

-Music majors are required to attend the monthly Department of Music Convocation, which is scheduled during activity hour (Tuesday / Thursday 1:40 - 3:00 p.m.)
+Convocation: Music majors are required to attend the monthly Department of Music Convocation, which is scheduled during activity hour (Tuesday / Thursday 1:40 - 3:00 p.m.).

 Students in Applied Music are not permitted to study simultaneously with two teachers in the same field.
 Students taking Applied Lessons must be music majors, minors or registered in an ensemble.
+Students must earn a grade of "C" or higher in all courses counted toward major or minor requirements .